pietromarchesi/pidpy/README.md

 ```python
 synergy, redundancy, unique, mutual = pid.decomposition()
 ````
 For more detailed information, see the documentation.
+An option to return the surrogate values directly and compute a significance estimate of the information value will be added hopefully in the near future.

 Building the documentation
 -----------